Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 • Oil Field Discovery – New oil fields can be discovered if the oil prices rise in the future.
 This will provide an undue advantage to the company over its competitors.

 • Foreign Market – There is an opportunity for the company if it expands its operation to the foreign market as well which will make them earn huge profits.
-This can be done if the company ties up with many leading foreign player who is ready to invest in BPCL.
+This can be done if the company ties up with many leading foreign players who are ready to invest in BPCL.

 • Funding – The company can generate funds by issuing new shares in the market because of the growing number of investors.